Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Mega-Blaziken.md

 ---
 Ability1: Speed Boost
 Ability2: ''
+Baby: 'No'
+BookImageName: HOME257M.png
+BookShinyImageName: HOME257M_s.png
 BoxSprite: SRD-BoxSprite-blaziken-mega.png
+DexCategory: Blaze Pokemon
+DexDescription: The power of the Mega Stone makes its inner fire burn so strong that it sets its limbs ablaze.
+This allows it to move faster than ever but it also takes a toll on its feathers as they burn to black cinders.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 19
+  Feet: 6.2
+  Meters: 1.9
 HiddenAbility: ''
 HomeSprite: SRD-HomeSprite-blaziken-mega.png
 Learnset: '[[SRD-Mega-Blaziken-Learnset]]'
 Legendary: 'No'
 Name: Mega-Blaziken
 Number: 257
+PrimaryEggGroup: Field
+SecondaryEggGroup: ''
 Sprite: blaziken-mega.png
 Type1: Fire
 Type2: Fighting
+Weight:
+  Hectograms: 520
+  Kilograms: 52.0
+  Pounds: 114.6
 ---

 #PokeroleSRD/Pokedex